Are you dealing with vaginal discharge during your pregnancy? Have you noticed some significant changes in how your body is working? You aren’t alone.

 It’s easy to forget that our body is well designed.
-While we may consider discharge to be an irritation we want to get rid of, it actually does have a purpose.
+While we may consider discharge to be an irritation we want to get rid of, it serves a purpose.

 1. Keeping the Vagina Clean and Healthy

 It may be tempting to reach for scented soaps, perfumes, and douches.
-But the truth is your body can maintain itself better without those aids.
+But your body can maintain itself better without those aids.

 2. Cervical Mucus and Reproduction

-This is because cervical mucus plays a significant role in reproduction (source).
+This is because cervical mucus plays a significant role in reproduction (3).
 When you’re ovulating, this mucus becomes thinner and more watery.
-There may be more of it — this is to help allow the sperm to easily travel to its destination.
+There may be more of it — this is to help allow the sperm to travel to its destination easily.

-When you aren’t fertile, you can expect that discharge to become thicker.
-This discharge may even be sticky.
+When you aren’t fertile, you can expect that discharge to become thicker, and it may even be sticky.
 Its purpose is to help protect the vagina from infection.

 3. The Mucus Plug

 The mucus plug works to block the cervix.
-It also serves other purposes, including preventing bacteria from making its way into the uterus.
+It also serves other purposes, including preventing bacteria from entering the uterus.
 It will help give you some indication of how your pregnancy is going.

-When your cervix begins to dilate, you will likely lose your mucus plug and this can be a sign of labor.
+When your cervix begins dilating, you will likely lose your mucus plug, which, you will likely lose your mucus plug, and this can be a sign of labor.
 If it happens too early, you’ll need to look for medical intervention to delay labor.
-If it happens when you’re full term, it’s time to make sure your “go-bag” is packed.
+If it happens when you’re full-term, it’s time to make sure your “go-bag” is packed.

 What’s Considered Normal Discharge During Pregnancy?

-Don’t start worrying right away that what you’re experiencing isn’t normal.
+Don’t start worrying immediately that what you’re experiencing isn’t normal.
 First, you should know that there’s quite a wide range of norms.

 Second, not everyone is dishing all the details about their experience with discharge.
-So, just because your friends haven’t said anything, doesn’t mean you’re all alone.
+So even if your friends haven’t said anything, it doesn’t mean you’re all alone.

-It’s always worth bringing up any concerns you have with your care provider.
+It’s always worth mentioning any concerns you have with your care provider.
 However, here are some things you may see that are completely normal.

 1. Pink or Brown-Tinged Mucus

-Bloody-looking discharge can be quite alarming when you’re pregnant.
-The good news is that it’s fairly common to have pink or brown-tinged mucus during a healthy pregnancy.
-That doesn’t mean it’s less frightening when you first encounter it though.
+Bloody-looking discharge can be pretty alarming when you’re pregnant.
+The good news is that it’s relatively common to have pink or brown-tinged mucus during a healthy pregnancy.
+That doesn’t mean it’s less frightening when you first encounter it.

 This frequently happens during early pregnancy.
-Your pregnancy is still so new that you may be feeling insecure about what’s happening to your body — especially if it’s your first time going through the process.
+Your pregnancy is still so new that you may feel insecure about what’s happening to your body — especially if it’s your first time going through the process.

 Even if it’s not your first time, one healthy pregnancy can look and feel quite different from the next healthy pregnancy.
-You may experience things this time around that you didn’t during your last pregnancy (source).
+You may experience things this time around that you didn’t during your last pregnancy.

-Why would there be blood in your mucus if everything is fine with your pregnancy?
+Why would blood be in your mucus if everything is fine with your pregnancy?
 There are a few reasons you may find discharge that contains blood even when everything is going great.

-This will happen at the start of your pregnancy when your embryo attaches to your uterine lining (source).
+This will happen at the start of your pregnancy when your embryo attaches to your uterine lining.
 You may notice some unusual spotting or brownish discharge on your toilet paper.

 Implantation bleeding usually lasts only a few days.
 If you experience it, it will be six to 12 days out from conception.
 You may even mistake it — and other early pregnancy symptoms — as your impending menstrual cycle.

-During pregnancy, your body is making 30 to 50 percent more blood than usual, to sustain your growing baby (source).
+During pregnancy, your body makes 30% to 50% more blood than usual to sustain your growing baby.
 The cervix can be quite vascular, and even minor irritation during pregnancy may result in some bleeding.
-This is especially true after sexual intercourse, internal ultrasounds, or any internal exams.
+This is especially true after sexual intercourse, internal ultrasounds, or internal exams.

-There’s no set amount of discharge you should be experiencing.
+There’s no set amount of discharge you should experience.
 As long as your discharge indicates you and the pregnancy are healthy, whatever amount you’re experiencing is likely normal.

 3. Spectrum of Colors